colon3ltocard/pyindexedtar/README.md

-The trick here is to have a 'normal' binary file added at the beginning of the tar that serves as a pre-allocation of 2 unsigned long long to store offset and size of our json index.
+The trick here is to have a 'normal' binary file added at the beginning of the tar that serves as a pre-allocation of 3 unsigned long long to store header and data offsets + the size of our index.

 When we close the archive we write the index as the last file in the tar and seek back to the